Identeco/yxcvbn/README.md

 ## Overview

-`yxcvbn` is a German and English password strength estimator based on the rust crate [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs), which is based on Dropbox's zxcvbn library. using pattern matching and conservative estimation, it recognizes and weights
+`yxcvbn` is a German and English password strength estimator based on the rust crate [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs), which is based on Dropbox's zxcvbn library.
+Using pattern matching and conservative estimation, it recognizes and weights

 - 30k common passwords,
 - German and English common names and surnames,